A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

-This property of being able to recover the hypergraph from its weighted nerve is in contrast to all of the other constructions we explore in this survey.
-Indeed, every simplicial complex closure has many hypergraphs (i.e., everything in its hyperblock) that could give rise to it.
-The same is true for the restricted barycentric subdivision, relative barycentric subdivision, and polar complex, although homology is no longer constant across a hyperblock for these constructions.
-Likewise, it is also true for the chain complexes for embedded, path, magnitude, and chromatic homology.
-It is worth noting that a hypergraph cannot be reconstructed from its line graph, even one that is weighted by the number of vertices in each pairwise intersection.
-In fact, a hypergraph cannot be reconstructed from its weighted line graph together with the weighted line graph of its dual~\cite{kirkland2018two}.
-However, when one adds in all of the multi-way intersections weighted by their size, one has enough information to recover the hypergraph.
+It is also worth noting that a hypergraph cannot be reconstructed from its line graph, even one that is weighted by the number of vertices in each pairwise intersection.
+In fact, a hypergraph cannot be reconstructed from its weighted line graph together with the weighted line graph of its dual~\cite{everett2013dual,kirkland2018two}.
+However, Proposition~\ref{prop:unique_wtd_nerve} shows that when one adds in all of the multi-way intersections weighted by their size, there is enough information to recover the hypergraph.

 Our weighted nerve is closely related to structures introduced in \cite{robinson2022cosheaf} and \cite{PhysRevE.106.034319}, though what we do with them is different.
-In \cite{robinson2022cosheaf}, Robinson introduces two weightings of the Dowker complex of a binary relation: the total weight and the differential weight.
+In \cite{robinson2022cosheaf}, Robinson introduces two weightings of the Dowker complex of a binary relation (analogous to the upper closure of the hypergraph rather than the nerve): the total weight and the differential weight.
 When a binary relation is interpreted as the incidence matrix of a hypergraph, the Dowker complex with total weight turns out to be the weighted nerve of the dual of the hypergraph.
-The differential weight is the same as the auxiliary weighting (the $f$ function) that we use in the proof.
+The differential weight is the same as the auxiliary weighting (the $f$ function) that we construct in the proof of Lemma~\ref{lem:unique_f}.
 Robinson proves that the relation is recoverable from both weighted Dowker complexes through algorithmic proofs, but he does not make the M\"{o}bius connection between them.
-Baccini et al.~\cite{PhysRevE.106.034319} also study two weightings of the closure, though the weights that play the role of Robinson's differential weights can be more general.
+Baccini et al.~\cite{PhysRevE.106.034319} also study two weightings of the upper closure, though the weights that play the role of Robinson's differential weights can be more general.
 This paper also comments that a reconstruction is possible.
+Robinson's work proceeds by defining a cosheaf and Baccini et al.~introduce a weighted Hodge Laplacian from the weighted simplicial complexes.
+We leave it as an open question to explore the connection between the cosheaf, the weighted Hodge Laplacian, and the persistent homology filtration of the weighted nerve that we define next.